Simplescraper

 // dedupe.mjs

-// A batch of scraped records.
-Note the duplicates:
+// a batch of scraped records. note the duplicates:

 // - records 1 and 4 are the same page, one carries a ?utm_source tag